New York City Subway map: 1950s and 1960s redesigns

-1967 redesign for the Chrystie Street Connection

 To relieve bottlenecks in the subway system, a series of major works were carried out in the 1960s.
 One of them, the 2 mi Chrystie Street Connection in Chinatown, Manhattan, had a major impact on the subway map, as it unified the BMT and IND divisions of the subway, thereby rendering obsolete the three-colored network maps that been used since the 1930s.
 The Transit Authority had to devise a new map design by the time the Chrystie Street Connection opened, so in 1964, they opened the Subway Map Competition to the general public.
 There were three winners; one of them, R. Raleigh D'Adamo, submitted an explanatory report with his map, which detailed his innovative proposal to color-code the subway by individual routes rather than by historic operating company.
 This concept was implemented by Dr. Stanley Goldstein of Hofstra University, working as a consultant to the TA, and by Dante Calise, art director at Diamond Packaging, the firm that printed the subway map.
 On November 26, 1967, when the new connections opened, the new map came into use.
 There was also a map to explain all the newly rerouted services.